pedjak/grails-marshallers/README.md

 ------------
 * For apps using Grails version <= 2.2.x -> compile ":marshallers:0.4"
 * For apps using Grails version >= 2.3.x -> compile ":marshallers:0.6"
+* For apps using Grails version >= 3.0.2 -> compile ":marshallers:1.0.0-SNAPSHOT"

 Creating and Registering Custom Marshallers